Southeastern institutes later class start times for summer courses

-HAMMOND – Southeastern Louisiana University is re-tooling its summer semester by reducing
+HAMMOND – Southeastern Louisiana University is responding to student requests

-Hybrid courses combine face-to-face and online instruction for students, which is embraced by traditional and non-traditional students alike who are able to schedule their time around fewer physical trips to campus.
+Hybrid courses combine face-to-face and online instruction for students, which is embraced by traditional and non-traditional students alike who are able to schedule their time around fewer physical trips to campus, Maurin added.

 For more information on Southeastern’s summer sessions, visit southeastern.edu/summersmart or contact the Office of Records and Registration at firstname.lastname@example.org.